chromium/chromium/chrome/enterprise_companion/README.md

-# Chrome Enterprise Companion
+# Chrome Enterprise Companion App

-Chrome Enterprise Companion (CEC) is an elevated daemon for MacOS and Windows that handles the enterprise device management features which are not feasible to implement in browser.
+Chrome Enterprise Companion App (CECA) is an elevated daemon for MacOS and Windows that handles the enterprise device management features which are not feasible to implement in browser.

-The mission of CEC is to empower development of client-side enterprise features and reduce complexity by decoupling enterprise functionality from the updater client.
+The mission of CECA is to empower development of client-side enterprise features and reduce complexity by decoupling enterprise functionality from the updater client.